Sanjopp/MEP_2026_BOULIAIRE/README.md

 ### Accessing the app

-The app is will be running at http://localhost:5173
+The app is running at http://localhost:5173

 ### Stopping the app